Some practical tips for homeschool handwriting and the art of thank you notes. Includes art, handwriting practice as well as a heap of gratitude!

-The Art of Thank You Notes
+The Art of Thank You Notes: Homeschool Handwriting the Fun Way!

 With all those gifts coming from family friends over the holidays, it’s time to enjoy some art.
 Yes, writing thank you notes is a form of art.
-Just plain cardstock is the start.
+Just plain card stock is the start.
 Even construction or printer paper is a good base.

 When we compose thank you notes we are: